Top

 Prerequisite(s): CHEM104 + ENVI13

-Module I: The first module is dedicated to building a foundation for environmental analysis.
-In the first part of module 1, the student is introduced to key concepts such as quality assurance, good laboratory practices and basic analytical laboratory techniques.
-The student will also be introduced to common methods used in environmental analysis of soil, air and water, including gravimetric analysis, titrations, spectrophotometry, and gas chromatography.
-An emphasis will be on the theory and practice of performing precise and accurate chemical measurements with estimates of the associated uncertainties.
+This course is an introduction to fundamental techniques and methods of chemical and physical analysis used by technicians in the environmental field.
+These methods are also extensively employed in industry, food, health, agricultural and forensic sciences.
+The course is broken into two modules.
+Students build a foundation for environmental analysis, and are introduced to key concepts such as quality assurance, good laboratory practices and basic analytical laboratory techniques.
+Students will also be introduced to common methods used in environmental analysis of soil, air and water, including gravimetric analysis, titrations, spectrophotometry, and gas chromatography.
+An emphasis will be on the theory and practice of performing precise and accurate chemical measurements with estimates of the associated uncertainties

 Students will develop a working vocabulary and understanding of exposure, risk and safety terms.
 This can be applied to interpret occupational health technical data, and in the accurate communication of safety concepts.
 The course will give an overview of the laws and regulations governing occupational health and safety in Canada and Ontario.
 Students will be exposed to established systems currently in use, specifically WHIMIS and MSDS.
 Promotion of awareness in terms of the risks and issues surrounding Occupational Health and Safety is the course goal.